An entrepreneur’s journey to reclaim the holidays (and self)

 I had the business background.
 But I needed the business idea.

 I decided, what better way to help develop a business idea than to learn from entrepreneurs who’d done it themselves?
 So I began to interview women entrepreneurs.
 I was learning a lot.
 And I wanted to share this entrepreneurial wisdom with the world.
 I launched my website, The Opportunista, to feature my interviews with women entrepreneurs who were dedicated to creating their own opportunities to live their best lives.
+[Editor’s note: Though the author has subsequently taken down The Opportunista, this beautiful message remains timeless…and has led her to other pursuits.]

 I decided that to differentiate The Opportunista, I would develop a platform built by the women who created it: Each Opportunista would nominate her Opportunista to build a genuinely supportive community of female entrepreneurs.
 More recently, I’ve begun to document my journey of building my business in real time so that women understand what it takes to create a company—even while working a demanding full-time job.